-- Provide perimeter and interior planting for screening and shade. - Consider providing planting between rows of stalls to break up the expanse of paving where possible, particularly where visible from adjacent land uses or transportation corridors. - Consider providing bio-filtration swales between rows of cars for removal of pollutants from storm water runoff, but do not allow standing water to form. - Consider porous paving solutions (geogrid and other successors to grasscrete) as alternatives to asphaltic concrete and concrete paving. - Select plants suitable for harsh environments, and draw on the expertise of community resource agencies, such as the University of Washington's Center for Urban Horticulture, in defining emerging species and varieties. - Refer to the Landscape Standards for more detailed requirements regarding landscape development at SEA.
+- Provide perimeter and interior planting for screening and shade. - Consider providing planting between rows of stalls to break up the expanse of paving where possible, particularly where visible from adjacent land uses or transportation corridors. - Consider providing bio-filtration swales between rows of cars for removal of pollutants from storm water runoff, but do not allow standing water to form. - Discuss porous paving solutions (geogrid and other successors to grasscrete) with Port stakeholders as alternatives to asphaltic concrete and concrete paving. - Select plants suitable for harsh environments, and draw on the expertise of community resource agencies, such as the University of Washington's Center for Urban Horticulture, in defining emerging species and varieties. - Refer to the Landscape Standards for more detailed requirements regarding landscape development at SEA.

-Parking Lots

-Commercial Development Operational (Non-Public) Buildings

-Horticultural Requirements and Survivability Irrigation Guidelines General Landscape Considerations Landscape Standards Resource Appendix
+Table of Contents Landscape Vision Landscape Guidelines Introduction General Design Parking Lots Commercial Development Operational (Non-Public) Buildings Open Space Tree Replacement Horticultural Requirements and Survivability Irrigation Guidelines General Landscape Considerations Landscape Standards Resource Appendix